Fighting food waste, one apple at a time

 Not everyone thinks ethylene sensors are the best solution to avoiding wasted apples.
 Ethylene has a long history of failed technology with big promises but failed potential.

 “There’s three different factors to control the loss or waste or decay, and it’s temperature, temperature, temperature,” said Irwin Donis-Gonzalez, an expert on post-harvest technology at the University of California at Davis.
-He said that drawing a straight line between ethylene measurements and fruit ripeness isn’t easy.
+He said drawing a straight line between ethylene measurements and fruit ripeness isn’t easy.

 Still, food waste experts say, anything that can help food get all the way to people’s stomachs is for the better.